LaRambla20/Repo04_RT1-assignment2/README.md

 * `package.xml`: XML file that defines properties about the package such as the package name, version numbers, authors, maintainers, and dependencies on other catkin packages

 Inside the second package there are instead three folders, a text file and a file with extension .xml:
-* `include`: folder that contains
+* `include`: folder that is not used in this project
 * `src`: folder that contains two C++ scripts (`robot_controller.cpp` and `robot_GUI.cpp`) implementing two nodes: one whose aim is to control the robot and to carry out some operations under request; the other whose aim is to interact with the user and to send requests to the first one
 * `srv`: folder that contains a custom ROS service (`ChangeVel.srv`) whose aim is to make the two previously-mentioned nodes communicate
 * `CMakeLists.txt`: text file that describes how to build the code and where to install it to
 * `package.xml`: XML file that defines properties about the package such as the package name, version numbers, authors, maintainers, and dependencies on other catkin packages

 ## How to install and run
-The installation of the two packages contained in this repository is carried out by following these two simple steps:
+The installation of the two packages contained in this repository is carried out by following these simple steps:
 * clone this remote repository in the `src` folder of your ROS workspace with the command:
 ```bash
 $ git clone https://github.com/LaRambla20/Repo04_RT1-assignment2.git